EhudVardi/FileInfoSearchWithGitIgnoreExclusion/README.md

 # Environment Installation
  - Make sure you have python installed on your system
- - Install python dependencies: tkinterdnd2, pathspec, os, fnmatch
+ - Install python dependencies: tkinterdnd2, pathspec, os, fnmatch\
- - - pip install tkinterdnd2
+`pip install tkinterdnd2`\
- - - pip install pathspec
+`pip install pathspec`

 # How to run
 execute the script and a window will show.